GabrielSlima/blog/articles/clean-code-clean-systems.md

     <p>
         I obviously don't recommend this approach.
 This is neither scalable nor a clean approach...
     </p>
-    <h4>Mixing Concerns</h4>
+    <h4>Mixing Up Concerns</h4>
     <p>
         I don't know if you realized but logging, caching, security, business rules are "secondary" concerns compared to the business requirements.
         <br>
-        Mixing business requirements with "secondary" requirements is not recommend. the business requirements tend to be prioritized because of a series of reasons, one of the them is because they are kind of required to deliver a piece of the software.
-They can be considere more important than a log for instance.
+        Mixing up business requirements with "secondary" requirements is not a good practice.
+The business requirements tend to be prioritized because of a series of reasons, one of them is because they are kind of required to deliver a piece of the software.
+They can be considered (and they are in the most part) more important than a log for instance.
     </p>
     <p>